dzorlu/natural_questions/README.md

 ![Model answers span distribution](https://github.com/dzorlu/natural_questions/blob/master/supporting_docs/model_answer_span_distribution.png)
 ![Train and dev dataset answers span distribution](https://github.com/dzorlu/natural_questions/blob/master/supporting_docs/train_answer_span_distribution.png)

-3- The most obvious errors are where the model gets the synthetic properties right but the context wrong.
+3- The most obvious errors are where the model gets the synthetic properties right but the semantics wrong.

-In the example below, the span prediction is indeed a temperature - but contextual it is wrong.
+In the example below, the span prediction is indeed a temperature - but semantically it is wrong.

 ```
 {'gold_answers': [],